 The thing about Intimidators is that they love to rip on every terrain—not just mud.
 We can get some work done around the farm then head down our favorite mud trails without compromising our traction anywhere.
 No matter what surface you’re driving on, Intimidators get the job done.

 By the way, with these 36″ Intimidators installed, we now have 28″ of clearance.
 That’s more than double stock and gives us tons of room to play in the mud.

-Check out the video below to get a closer look at this build, and then head over to SuperATV.com where you can find everything you need to turn your own machine into a beast.
+Check out the video below to get a closer look at this custom build, and then head over to SuperATV.com where you can find everything you need to turn your own machine into a beast.